Argenis Tortolero

 Argenis Tortolero (16 March 1941 – 3 August 2011) was a Venezuelan footballer.
 He played in five matches for the Venezuela national football team in 1967.
 He was also part of Venezuela's squad for the 1967 South American Championship.

+Personal life

+Tortolero is the father of Edson Tortolero, father-in-law of Juan Arango, and grandfather of Juan Arango Jr., all of whom were professional footballers.